Giano I di Campofregoso: Life as Doge

 During his dogate, thanks to Pope Nicholas V, he also established excellent relations with the Papal States and in particular with the apostolic secretary Flavio Biondo.
 For Genoa he reinforced the city walls and rebuilt the fortress of Castelletto, that was previously demolished by the population in the clashes of 1436.
 He increased trade and traffic in threatened eastern colonies with new tax relief, after the beginning of the waning phase of the Byzantine Empire, by the Turks.
 Also in 1448 he foiled the conspiracies of Giovanni Antonio Fieschi, supported by the French king as an act of retaliation for the failed commitments of 1446, who was executed with the beheading.
 The other suspects Niccolò Giustiniani and Battista Giustiniani, perhaps financed by Alfonso V of Aragon, were sentenced to exile from Genoa.
 In July he purchased the lordship of Sarzana from his uncle Tomaso di Campofregoso for 10,000 ducats.

 Death

 Giano di Campofregoso fell ill in September 1448.
 With a serious illness, died on 16 December of the same year in Genoa despite the efforts and medical treatment provided to him.
 The funeral, celebrated with "great majesty", took place in the Cathedral of San Lorenzo by Pietro Pierleoni of Rimini.
 The body was buried in the church of San Francesco di Castelletto (later demolished) and with the inauguration of a marble monument in his honor.

 Personal life

 From his first marriage with Violante di Brando, daughter of the noble Corso Francesco di Brando, he had four children: Tommasino, who was lord of Sarzana and governor of Corsica, Leonarda, Battistina and Tommasina.
-From the second marriage with Drusiana Sforza instead had no children.
+From the second marriage with Drusiana Sforza he had no issue.